TradingLabXYZ/Docs/Marketing/FirstCompetition.md

 - Relevant KPIs:
   - Number of partecipants
   - Landing page visits
+  - Conversion rate (page visits VS partecipants)
   - New twitter subscribers
   - New youtube subscribers
   - How many partecipants also create a trade?
+  - How to measure influencer tickets?
   - How to define success of competition?
   - 50 submissions can be a great result
+  - A/B test?